-- § 13.
+- § 11.
+"Avoid foolish and ignorant debates, for you know that they breed quarrels.
+A slave of the Lord should not quarrel, but should be gentle with everyone, able to teach, tolerant, correcting opponents with kindness.
+It may be that God will grant them repentance that leads to knowledge of the truth." - § 12.
+"Proclaim the word; be persistent whether it is convenient or inconvenient; convince, reprimand, encourage through all patience and teaching." - § 13.
 "Then he said to the host who invited him, "When you hold a lunch or a dinner, do not invite your friends or your brothers or your relatives or your wealthy neighbors, in case they may invite you back and you have repayment.
 Rather, when you hold a banquet, invite the poor, the crippled, the lame, the blind; blessed indeed will you be because of their inability to repay you.
-For you will be repaid at the resurrection of the righteous."
-260 - § 14.
+For you will be repaid at the resurrection of the righteous." - § 14.
 "For I was hungry and you gave me food, I was thirsty and you gave me drink, a stranger and you welcomed me, naked and you clothed me, ill and you cared for me, in prison and you visited me.
 Then the righteous will answer him and say, 'Lord, when did we see you hungry and feed you, or thirsty and give you drink?
 When did we see you a stranger and welcome you, or naked and clothe you?
 When did we see you ill or in prison, and visit you?
-And the king will say to them in reply, Amen, I say to you, whatever you did for one of these least brothers of mine, you did for me."
-261 - § 15.
+And the king will say to them in reply, Amen, I say to you, whatever you did for one of these least brothers of mine, you did for me." - § 15.
 "And he said to them in reply, "Go and tell John what you have seen and heard: the blind regains their sight, the lame walk, lepers are cleansed, the deaf hear, the dead are raised, the poor have the good news proclaimed to them.
 And blessed is the one who takes no offense at me."
-262

-Article 7.2: The Friars [OFE Members] Have Been Called to Evangelize 263
+Article 7.2: The Friars [OFE Members] Have Been Called to Evangelize 264

-- § 1.
+§ 1.
 "The witness of one's life, or the silent proclamation of the kingdom of God, is a kind of initial step and the first method of evangelization.
-264 It can and must be given by all the friars [OFE Members], clerics and lay, 265 by those who preach, pray or "work", by the young and the old, by the healthy and the sick, 266 in such a way that, as they live their life as minors [OFE Members] in fraternity, they make known the fact that they are Christians." - § 2.
-"The witness of the Word, or explicit proclamation, 267 is another way of evangelization and it is carried out by those who, by their word or their office, announce the name and the doctrine, the life and the promise, the kingdom and the mystery of Jesus of Nazareth, Son of God." - § 3.
-"As the Son was sent by the Father, so all the friars [OFE Members], guided by the Holy Spirit, are sent to proclaim the Gospel in the whole world, to every creature
+It can and must be given by all the friars [OFE Members], clerics and lay, by those who preach, pray or "work", by the young and the old, by the healthy and the sick, in such a way that, as they live their life as minors [OFE Members] in fraternity, they make known the fact that they are Christians."

-$^{^{263}}$ Cf. General Constitutions General Statues of the Order of Friars Minor: https://ofm.org/wpcontent/uploads/2016/12/CGSG2016EN.pdf September-09-2019 (Date of Access).
+&lt;sup>264 Cf. General Constitutions General Statues of the Order of Friars Minor: https://ofm.org/wpcontent/uploads/2016/12/CGSG2016EN.pdf September-09-2019 (Date of Access).

-264 Cf. Evangelii Nuntiandi, 21; Rule of 1221, 16, 6.
+&lt;sup>265 Cf. Evangelii Nuntiandi, 21; Rule of 1221, 16, 6.

-265 Rule of 1221, 17, 5.
+&lt;sup>266 Rule of 1221, 17, 5.